Generic filters

 New Additional Information Form will change the R&D claim submission process from August

-From August 2023, the process of filing an R&D claim is changing.
-HMRC require that all companies submit an Additional Information Form as supporting evidence for an R&D claim before the Company Tax Return.
+From 8 August 2023, the process of filing an R&D claim changed.
+HMRC now requires that all companies submit an Additional Information Form (AIF) as supporting evidence for an R&D claim before the Company Tax Return.
 You can view the full guidance here

 What is the Additional Information Form?

-It is essentially a replacement for the current R&D claim report.
-In today’s world, an R&D claim report isn’t required; however, it significantly improves the quality of an R&D claim and reduces the chance of an HMRC enquiry.
+It is essentially a replacement for the old R&D claim report.
+Before the AIF was introduced, an R&D claim report wasn’t required; however, it significantly improves the quality of an R&D claim and reduces the chance of an HMRC enquiry.

 Rather than attaching a PDF to your CT600, the Additional Form is an online version of the claim report that gets submitted directly into HMRC’s systems.
-After 1 August 2023, HMRC will reject any claims not submitted through the Additional Form, which needs to be done before the Company Tax Return.
+From 8 August 2023, HMRC will reject any claim not submitted through the Additional Form, which needs to be done before the Company Tax Return.

-As per the name (Additional Form), HMRC will require some additional information to process an R&D claim benefit, and this is summarised below.
-But first, it’s important to understand the current supporting evidence shared with HMRC within a typical claim report.
+As per the name (Additional Form), HMRC requires some additional information to process an R&D claim benefit, and this is summarised below.
+To provide an overview of the extra details needed, we’ve compared the contents of a typical claim report and the updated requirements in the AIF.

 What is typically included in a claim report: